1 Organisation and summary of significant accounting policies

 Policy loans, mortgages and other loans are carried at amortised cost.
 Interest income is recognised in accordance with the effective yield method.

 Investment in real estate that the Group intends to hold for the production of income is carried at depreciated cost, net of any write-downs for impairment in value.
 Depreciation on buildings is recognised on a straight-line basis over the estimated useful life of the asset.
 Land is recognised at cost and not depreciated.
 Impairment in value is recognised if the sum of the estimated future undiscounted cash flows from the use of the real estate is lower than its carrying value.
-Impairment in value, depreciation and other related charges or credits are included in net investment income.
+The impairment loss is measured as the amount by which the asset’s carrying amount exceeds its fair value and is recognised in realised investment losses.
+Depreciation and other related charges or credits are included in net investment income.
 Investment in real estate held for sale is carried at the lower of cost or fair value, less estimated selling costs, and is not depreciated.
 Reductions in the carrying value of real estate held for sale are included in realised investment losses.

 Short-term investments are measured at fair value with changes in fair value recognised in net income.
 The Group considers highly liquid investments with a remaining maturity at the date of acquisition of one year or less, but greater than three months, to be short-term investments.

 Other invested assets include affiliated companies, equity accounted companies, derivative financial instruments, collateral receivables, securities purchased under agreement to resell, deposits and time deposits, and investments without readily determinable fair value (including limited partnership investments).
 Investments in limited partnerships where the Group’s interest equals or exceeds 3% are accounted for using the equity method.
-Investments in limited partnerships where the Group’s interest is below 3% and equity investments in corporate entities which are not publicly traded are accounted for at estimated fair value with changes in fair value recognised as unrealised gains/losses in shareholders’ equity.
+Investments in limited partnerships where the Group’s interest is below 3% and equity investments in corporate entities which are not publicly traded are accounted for at estimated fair value with changes in fair value recognised in earnings.

 The Group enters into securities lending arrangements under which it loans certain securities in exchange for collateral and receives securities lending fees.
 The Group’s policy is to require collateral, consisting of cash or securities, equal to at least 102% of the carrying value of the securities loaned.
 In certain arrangements, the Group may accept collateral of less than 102% if the structure of the overall transaction offers an equivalent level of security.
 Cash received as collateral is recognised along with an obligation to return the cash.
 Securities received as collateral that can be sold or repledged are also recognised along with an obligation to return those securities.
 Securities lending fees are recognised over the term of the related loans.